-A. Members of the North Park community who believe they have been subjected to discrimination, harassment or retaliation may seek the assistance of the EO/TITLE IX Coordinator (Director of Human Resources), the Deputy EO/TITLE IX Coordinators

-(Dean of Students and Dean of Seminary Students and Community Life), and other "Responsible Employees" such as administrators (Deans, Vice Presidents, Directors), faculty, head coaches, residence directors, or residence assistants.
+A. Members of the North Park community who believe they have been subjected to discrimination, harassment or retaliation may seek the assistance of the EO/TITLE IX Coordinator and other "Responsible Employees" such as administrators (Deans, Vice Presidents, Directors), faculty, head coaches, residence directors, or residence assistants.
 Each of these resources will either direct you to the appropriate University official with whom to discuss your complaint or in some circumstance discuss the complaint and options with you.